MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 You can send an email to a group in Yammer and it will appear in the group messages.
 Additionally, the Office 365 connected Yammer group's name is in the global address list (GAL) of your company.
 Your company can continue to use groups in Yammer and Groups in Outlook based on which group type better fits the scenario for a team.

-Also, just like today, email notifications may be sent to users depending on the preferences that they have set in their Yammer notification settings.﻿
+Also, just like today, email notifications may be sent to users depending on the preferences that they have set in their Yammer notification settings.

 ## Plans for additional integration with Office 365 Groups